bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Good Example #3: For every person, finds their full name (without the middle name) and counts how many packages they purchased.
+**Good Example #3**: For every person, finds their full name (without the middle name) and counts how many packages they purchased.

 ```py
 %%pydough